43 Father's Day Trivia Questions [With Answers]

 Animal Dads of the Wild (Questions 23-29)

-LearnClash animal-dad duels reward people who paid attention in biology class.
-The emperor penguin is the famous one.
-The seahorse and the Darwin’s frog are the stumpers.
-These seven cover the species where the male does the heaviest lifting in the wild.
+LearnClash animal-dad duels reward anyone who stayed awake in biology class.
+The emperor penguin is the famous one, the gimme.
+The seahorse and Darwin’s frog do the real damage.
+These seven cover the species where the male carries the heaviest load in the wild.

 7 animal-dad questions from emperor penguin fasting to Darwin’s frog mouth-brooding.